Home » Chicken and Chorizo Orzo

 Freeze for up to 3 months.
 This dish is best served freshly cooked as freezing can affect the texture.
 However if you reheat carefully then frozen leftovers can still be tasty and convenient.
 Make sure to defrost thoroughly before reheating.

-Reheat slowly on the stove or in the microwave with a splash of water.
-Stir regularly and ensure the temperature reaches 75c/165c before serving.
+Reheat slowly on the stove or in the microwave with a splash of water, stirring regularly.

 Chicken and Chorizo Orzo